Influences on Violet Elmer Designer for Carlton Ware during the 1930s.

-I came across a good example of this when visiting the Sonia Delaunay Exhibition currently running at the Tate Modern here in London.
+I came across a good example of this when I visited the Sonia Delaunay Exhibition, which ran in 2015 at the Tate Modern in London.
 I was struck by the similarity of Delaunay's work to Violet Elmer's for Carlton Ware during the 1930s.

 Sonia Delaunay was an abstract artist and key figure in the Parisian avant-garde.
 Way ahead of her time, she made no distinction between fine art and applied art.
 The black and white photographs of her work shown in this article date from the mid 1920s.

 Below is a picture of some of Delaunay's clothes alongside a Carlton Ware Intersections jug, one of Miss Elmer's HANDCRAFT designs.

 Another interesting comparison is between a vase in Violet Elmer's Lightning pattern and a Delauney "onesie".

 In the black and white photograph below, notice the 'blocks' in the Delaunay wallpaper in the background and compare it with the MODERN WARE Carre pattern candlestick.

 There are similarities in the photograph with Carlton Ware's Zig-zag pattern and the Strata coffee cup below.